Romans 14

 one man esteemeth one day above another...-

-''The Sabbath is divinely instituted (Mark 2:27,28), but there is not a line or a word in the New Testament as to how it is to be observed.
-In Judaism, the law of observance was plain enough (Ex 35:2).''
-[Stifler] In the NT, under Grace, believers have liberty to worship whenever it seems right to them.
-Perhaps it might be on the seventh day of the week (the traditional Sabbath, Acts 16:13), or perhaps on the first day of the week (to commemorate Christ's resurrection, Acts 20:7), or perhaps everyday might be treated as a day of worship.
+In the NT, under Grace, believers have liberty to worship whenever it seems right to them.
+Perhaps it might be on the seventh day of the week (the traditional Sabbath, Acts 16:13), or perhaps on the first day of the week (to commemorate Christ's resurrection, Acts 20:7), or perhaps everyday might be treated as a day of worship (Acts 5:42).
 Likewise, special recognition may or may not be given to special days (such as the feasts of Israel).

 let every man be fully persuaded in his own mind.- cp.
 Col 2:16; 1Joh 3:20,21

-The word trans. 'fully persuaded' is used in Rom 4:21 of Abraham's complete confidence in the Lord's faithfulness.
-Here, it speaks of each believer's complete conviction that his actions are pleasing to the Lord.
+The word translated 'fully persuaded' is used, in Rom 4:21, of Abraham's complete confidence in the Lord's faithfulness.
+Here, it speaks of each believer's complete confidence, or conviction, that his actions are pleasing to the Lord.

 he that regardeth {ie., thinks upon, sets the mind upon} the day, regardeth it unto the Lord...-

-Right practise is determined by each believer's right relationship to the Lord.
+Right practice is determined by each believer's right relationship to the Lord.

 he that eateth... he that eateth not... giveth God thanks.-